lyrasis/aspace-oauth/README.md

 Enabling this plugin will:

-- Provide an Institutional (IDP) Sign In link
+- Provide Identity Provider (IDP) Sign In link/s
 - The link will redirect the user to the IDP login portal
 - If successful the user will have a user record created in ArchivesSpace
 - User group membership and permissions are handled within ArchivesSpace